allenyin/allen_wireless/README.md

 Actions made in the gtkclient GUI may result in command packets sent from gtkclient to the bridge, then to the headstages, establishing two-way communication.

 The gtkclient interfaces for both RHA-headstage and RHD-headstage are largely similar.
+It's recommended to read this entire section to understand the interfaces and their differences.

 ###<a name="RHAgtkclient">RHA-headstage gtkclient</a>